Sparse Equidistribution of Geometric Invariants of Real Quadratic Fields: The Boundary of FA(q)

-The oriented boundary of $\FF_A(q)$ can be described as a weighted version of $\GG(q)$; for an edge $E$ of $\GG(q)$ corresponding to $\CC_j$, we associated the weight $m_j(A,q) \in \Z$.
-The useful thing is now that by construction these weights are all obtained in a very simple way: they are all obtained by taking a cycle in the signed graph and recording the signed number of times the cycle cross each edge.
+The oriented boundary of $\FF_A(q)$ can be described as a weighted version of $\GG(q)$; for an edge $E$ of $\GG(q)$ corresponding to $\CC_i$, we associated the weight $m_i(A,q) \in \Z$.
+The key observation is now that by construction these weights are all obtained by taking a cycle in the signed graph and recording the signed number of times the cycle crosses each edge.
 The claim now follows since the vertices of $\GG(q)$ corresponding to $\infty$ and elliptic points have degree $1$ (i.e.\ there is only one way to go to the elliptic points and to $\infty$). \end{proof}

 \hyperref[lem:multiplicity]{Lemma \ref*{lem:multiplicity}} shows that the oriented boundary of $\FF_A(q)$, when projected to $X_0(q)$, consists only of hyperbolic sides of $\PP(q)$.
 This means that we can rewrite the boundary solely in terms of the hyperbolic sides $\CC_1,\ldots, \CC_{2g}$ defined above: